paulbradish/awesome-digital-marketing/README.md

   * Tag Management
   * Web Design & Development

-## Affiliates

-## Chat Bots
+## Affiliate management

-## Data Analytics
+## Data analytics

-Data Analytics is the process of examining datasets to draw conclusions about the information they contain.
+__Data Analytics__ is the process of examining datasets to draw conclusions about the information they contain.
 Such analysis is often used by digital marketers to tell a story of the customer journey and to push data-driven marketing decisions surrounding content, features, and campaign efficacy.

-### Tools
+### Services
-* Adobe Analytics
+* [Adobe Analytics](https://business.adobe.com/products/analytics/adobe-analytics.html) - Adobe Analytics lets you mix, match, and analyze data from any digital point in the customer journey.
+With in-depth analysis, versatile reporting, and predictive intelligence, you get the insightful foundation you need to build better customer experiences.
-* __[Google Analytics](https://analytics.google.com)__ - A web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand.
+* [Google Analytics](https://analytics.google.com) - A web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand.
 Google launched the service in November 2005 after acquiring Urchin.
-** UTM Tagging
-* Power BI
-* Tableau
+   * [Campaign URL Builder](https://ga-dev-tools.web.app/campaign-url-builder/) - This tool allows you to easily add campaign parameters to URLs so you can measure Custom Campaigns in Google Analytics.
+* [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) - Power BI is an interactive data visualization software product developed by Microsoft with a primary focus on business intelligence.
+* [Tableau](https://www.tableau.com/) - Helps users visualize and understand their data, transforming the way they use data to solve problems.

 ### Articles
 ### Certifications
 ### Resources

-## Email Marketing
+## Email marketing

-## Lead Generation
+## Lead generation

+## Customer support

+### Chat bots
+__Chat Bots__ are a type of software (typically SaaS) that can help customers by automating conversations and interact with them through messaging platforms.
+Platforms are based on workflows and may contain machine learning.

+### Live chat
+__Live Chat__ is a form of web-based customer messaging that allows customers to speak directly with a company's representative.
+* [Live Chat](https://www.livechat.com/) - An online customer service software with online chat, help desk software, and web analytics capabilities.

-## Search Engine Marketing (SEM)
+## Search engine marketing (SEM)

-## Search Engine Optimization (SEO)
+## Search engine optimization (SEO)

-## Social Media Management
+## Social media management

-## Tag Management
+## Tag management

-## Web Design & Development
+## Web design & development